Carver's Creek Methodist Church

-Carver's Creek Methodist Church, also known as Carver's Creek United Methodist Church, is a historic Methodist church located near Council, Bladen County, North Carolina.
+Carver's Creek Methodist Church is a historic Methodist church located near Council, Bladen County, North Carolina.
 It was built in 1859, and is a frame Greek Revival-style church with a pedimented front portico, and a two-story rear addition.
 It measures 40 feet across and 60 feet deep.

 It was added to the National Register of Historic Places in 2008.